Statement of Purpose

 Target Audience

 AMIA’s Clinical Informatics Board Review Course is designed to provide an up-to-date review of the Delineation of Practice of the Clinical Informatics subspecialty.
-It is appropriate for:
+It is appropriate for: Physicians preparing to sit for the board-certification examination in clinical informatics.

 Learning Objectives